paradedb/paradedb/pg_analytics/README.md

 cargo pgrx init --pg16=/usr/lib/postgresql/16/bin/pg_config
 ```

-This assumes that `pg_config` is in your path and that Postgres 16 is your default version.
-If your `pg_config` mentions a different version of Postgres,
+If you prefer to use a different version of Postgres, update the `--pg` flag accordingly.

+Note: While it is possible to develop using pgrx's own Postgres installation(s), via `cargo pgrx init` without specifying a `pg_config` path, we recommend using your system package manager's Postgres as we've observed inconsistent behaviours when using pgrx's.

 ### Configure Shared Preload Libraries